 Home Office Fees are payable by clients in addition to my professional charges for preparing the application (as above) and vary between application types.

-Someone applying in those categories For Further Leave to Remain in the UK post entry (usually after 30 months) must pay the Home Office Fee of £1033* on application.
+Someone applying in those categories for Further Leave to Remain in the UK post entry (usually after 30 months) must pay the Home Office Fee of £1048* on application.

-Applying for Indefinite Leave to Remain in the UK is currently charged at £2389* by the Home Office.
+Applying for Indefinite Leave to Remain in the UK (sometimes called Settlement) is currently charged at £2885* by the Home Office.

 The Immigration Healthcare Surcharge (IHS)** is also payable by clients.
-In the above examples, the IHS** costs each applicant £1872 (additional to the Home Office Fee) for someone applying from outside the UK for initial entry.
-On applying for Further Leave to Remain once in the UK, this charge is £1560 (the new level of fees from 27 October 2020).
+In the above examples, the IHS** currently costs each applicant £1872 (additional to the Home Office Fee) for someone applying from outside the UK for initial Entry Clearance.
+On applying for Further Leave to Remain once in the UK, this charge is £1560 (the level of fees from 27 October 2020).

-I will charge clients additionally for premium postage products (eg Royal Mail Special Delivery) or for any Courier charges necessary.
+I will charge clients additionally for premium postage products (eg Royal Mail Special Delivery), for professional scanning of supporting papers in advance of their being uploaded to the Home Office, or for any Courier charges necessary.

 Photocopying in excess of the first 30 copies is charged at 30p per copy.